The weather is fickle.

 A camper-style enclosure is usually constructed largely from thick, durable fabric that offers protection against the elements and adds privacy, but note that they usually reduce the view out of and fresh air passing over large portions of your boat.

+These types of boat enclosures are also typically custom-made.
 For example, here’s a variety of boat camper enclosures from Great Lakes Skipper.

 2. Polycarbonate or Acrylic Panels